Escaping Model Collapse via Synthetic Data Verification: Near-term Improvements and Long-term Convergence: Introduction

 The use of synthetic data has gained significant traction due to its ability to reduce data collection costs and enhance privacy protection, with applications in computer vision \citep{wood2021fake}, healthcare \citep{azizi2021can, santangelo2025good}, finance \citep{potluru2023synthetic} and recently large language models (LLMs) \citep{chen2024diversity}.
 A growing body of work has demonstrated that training with synthetic data can improve model performance in various applications such as image recognition \citep{hesynthetic, tremblay2018training}, image generation \citep{doersch2019sim2real,shrivastava2017learning,tian2023stablerep} and language generation \citep{gunasekar2023textbooks,guo2024deepseek,zelikman2022star}.
 However, recent studies caution that recursively training models on synthetic data alone can lead to a degradation of quality, a phenomenon often coined \emph{model collapse} \citep{shumailov2024ai, dohmatob2024model, dohmatobstrong, dohmatob2024tale, alemohammad2023self, gerstgrasser2024model}.
 This contrast between empirical success and pessimistic research findings gives rise to a natural question about what might have caused the discrepancy.

 In response to the above question, an important practical observation is that synthetic data are rarely used in raw form in the aforementioned applications.
 Instead, practitioners often apply filtering steps to remove low-quality synthetic samples before retraining.
 For example, in natural language generation, synthetic sentences are often screened using grammar checkers or LLM-as-a-judge pipelines \citep{zheng2023judging,gu2024survey}; in computer vision, synthetic images can be filtered using pretrained discriminators or human annotation \citep{hesynthetic}; in recommendation and preference learning, synthetic feedback is often validated against external heuristics or known user signals \citep{tu2025resofilter, iskander2024quality, lupidi2024source2synth, lampis2023bridging, zhang2024regurgitative}.
-That is, common across all these approaches is the use of a knowledgeable ``discriminator'' (which we call the \emph{verifier} henceforth) -- whether a machine or human -- that evaluates candidate synthetic samples and filters out those low-quality synthetic samples (i.e., those not passing the discriminator's screening).
+Common across all these approaches is the use of a knowledgeable ``discriminator'' (henceforth the \emph{verifier} ) -- whether a machine or human -- that evaluates and filters out low-quality candidate synthetic samples (i.e., those not passing the discriminator's screening).
 This observation naturally raises the following research question: \begin{quote} \emph{Does verifier-based filtering of synthetic data contribute to the observed empirical success of model improvements, and does it prevent model collapse in the long run?} \end{quote}